dagibbins186/Amazon_Vine_Analysis/README.md

 17339 'helpful reviews' were NOT Vine reviews.
 This means nearly 100% of the 'helpful reviews' were unpaid and unbiased.
 9,866 'helpful reviews' gave the grocery item five stars.
 This represents about 56% of the total 'helpful reviews.'
-Since only 1 review came from the Vine program, it is easy to see this 4-star-review is not affecting the overall picture of 5-stars and 'helpful reviews.'
+Since only 1 review came from the Vine program, it is easy to see that this 4-star-review is not affecting the overall picture.

 # Summary